tuxera/reliance-edge/README.txt

 http://www.datalight.com/reliance-edge

 In addition this README, see doc/release_notes.md for a list of updates to Reliance Edge and a list of known issues.
+There is also a quick-start guide in the doc/ directory that describes step-by-step how to compile and run Reliance Edge in a simulated Windows environment.

 Why Use Reliance Edge?